How will new developments in Birmingham affect property?

 Birmingham Airport Redevelopment

-As well as introducing a direct link to HS2, Birmingham Airport will embark on an extensive redevelopment project in 2021, eventually becoming the ‘Midlands gateway to the world’.
+As well as introducing a direct link to HS2, Birmingham Airport was set to embark on an extensive redevelopment project in 2021, eventually becoming the ‘Midlands gateway to the world’.
 The £500 million investment will not only improve accessibility to and from the airport, but with a greater choice of destinations and an increase in flights, this redevelopment will improve connectivity across the world.
+As of 2022, unfortunately COVID-19 has placed the airport expansion on hold but it’s expected to continue going forward.

 With an expected passenger growth of 18 million by 2033, this extension estimates an annual increase of 40% until the projected completion date.
 Additionally, the contribution to the economy is set to grow considerably, with projections between £1.5 billion and £2.1 billion a year.
 The wider benefits of this redevelopment, from international trade and inbound tourism, to increased employment opportunities, will be pinnacle to both the Birmingham community and local economy.